nilsfr/exchangecalendar/README.md

   * Synchronize calendars, tasks, and contacts with a Microsoft Exchange server.
   * Create, edit and update events and tasks.
-  * Display contacts from your address books and the global address list (they are only readable, they are usable with address autocompletion)
+  * Display contacts from your address books and the global address list (they are only readable, they are usable with address autocompletion).
-  * Manage the Exchange « out of office » feature
+  * Manage the Exchange « out of office » feature.

 This extension requires:
-  * Lightning extension corresponding to the Thunderbird release
+  * Lightning extension corresponding to the Thunderbird release.
-  * The Exchange server has to provide an Exchange Web Service
+  * The Exchange server has to provide an Exchange Web Service.

 This extension was developed by its original author (Michel Verbraak) for Exchange 2007, 2010 and 2013.